 - Posted On: October 27, 2013

-You can find out more about how women and couples are successfully treating infertility at a free informational seminar, where doctors from Oregon Reproductive Medicine answer all your questions and discuss the promising treatments now available.
+Find out more at a free egg chat, where doctors from Oregon Reproductive Medicine can answer all your questions.